Prenatal Non-Invasive Paternity DNA Test

 How accurate are prenatal paternity test results?

 This Non-Invasive Prenatal test utilizes the Next Generation Sequencing (NGS), to generate results.
 This technology will examine 2,688 SNP (pronounced snip) markers in the DNA to develop the data used to calculate whether or not the alleged father is the biological father of the fetus.

 The report format will clearly indicate whether the alleged father is included or excluded as the biological father of the fetus.

 Are the results able to be used in court?

 Yes, if you choose the legally admissible option.
 While the results of the private and legal test are EXACTLY the same, a legal test requires verification of the identify of both the mother and suspected father, a third party who is not related to them to witness the collection, and legally admissible paperwork such as a chain of custody form.

 The results are so accurate they can be used in court as proof of the paternity relationship!

 How long does it take to get the results?

-7 working days.
+5 working days in most cases.
 Processing starts as soon as they arrive to the lab via UPS Overnight delivery, which we provide as part of the testing fee.